face0xff/trop-bon-cadavre/README.md

 ### Features

-* Add inline keyboard button to slide into the bot's DM
 * Allow players (or only creator) to choose a name for the story
 * Let a player skip their turn
 * Show statistics at the end of a game